-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Using Mathematics and Computational Thinking: Create a computational model of a phenomenon, process, or system based on basic assumptions.
-Energy is a quantitative property of a system that depends on the motion and interactions of matter and radiation within that system.
-That there is a single quantity called energy is due to the fact that a system's total energy is conserved, even as, within the system, energy is continually transferred from one object to another and between its various possible forms.
-Conservation of energy means energy cannot be created or destroyed and the total change of energy in a system is always equal to the energy transferred into or out of the system.
-Energy cannot be created or destroyed, but it can be transported from one place to another and transferred between systems.
-Mathematical expressions, which quantify how the stored energy in a system depends on its configuration (e.g. relative positions of charged particles, compression of a spring) and how kinetic energy depends on mass and speed, allow the concept of conservation of energy to be used to predict and describe system behavior.
-The availability of energy limits what can occur in any system.
-Systems and System Models: Models can be used to predict the behavior of a system, but these predictions have limited precision and reliability due to the assumptions and approximations inherent in models.
+the energies in gravitational, magnetic, or en Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Using Mathematics and Computational Thinking: • Create a computational model of a phenomenon, process, or system based on basic assumptions.
+Energy is a quantitative property of a system on the motion and interactions of matter are within that system.
+That there is a single quenergy is due to the fact that a system's total conserved, even as, within the system, energy continually transferred from one object to a between its various possible forms.
+Conservation of energy means energy cannor destroyed and the total change of energy always equal to the energy transferred into system.
+Energy cannot be created or destroyed, but ransported from one place to another and between systems.
+Mathematical expressions, which quantify henergy in a system depends on its configurarelative positions of charged particles, comparing) and how kinetic energy depends on speed, allow the concept of conservation of used to predict and describe system behave the availability of energy limits what can obsystem.
+Models can be used to predict the behavior of a system, but these predictions have limited precision and reliability due to the assumptions and approximations inherent in models.
+It it can be transferred Inow the stored ration (e.g. appression of a mass and of energy to be vior.